 Though khaki is the original chino hue, venturing into colour for your next pair is the best idea for the upcoming spring.

 Soothing shades – from rose and lilac grey to peach and light red – are easy to wear and are big colours for men this season, pushed on by fashion week in June.
-The lightness and brightness counteracts over-the-top navy blazer formalities, and channels a bobo aesthetic with a collared shirt or jacket and silk scarf.
+The lightness and brightness counteract over-the-top navy blazer formalities and channels a bobo aesthetic with a collared shirt or jacket and silk scarf.

 What To Wear With Your Chinos